 What oils work best for fine hair?

 As fine hair tends to get weighed down by products, you’d be better off using products that are quickly absorbed into the strand and that do not leave a heavy coating.
-Argan oil, almond oil, grapeseed oil, and jojoba oil do not leave a greasy residue on our fine strands.
+The best lightweight oils for fine hair range from argan, almond, grapeseed, and jojoba oil and do not leave a greasy residue on our fine strands.
+Let’s break down the best ways to use lightweight oils for fine hair.

 1. Argan oil